department-of-veterans-affairs/va.gov-team/platform/information-architecture/working-with-ia.md

 >*”Information Architecture focuses on organizing, structuring, and labeling content…The goal is to help users find information and complete tasks.“* - Usability.gov

 **There are 2 primary focus areas of IA on VSP**
 1. **Site IA** = The overall structure and organization of all content and tools on VA.gov.
 The structure impacts content design, page flow, URLs, labeling and SEO.
+We also ensure proper redirects and/or vanity URLs are in place as the structure evolves.
 2. **Navigation Design** = The flow, labeling and experience of all navigation elements and the identification of primary entry points and key cross-linking opportunities.
 This includes top and left navigation components, home and hub page links, the breadcrumb, footer links, related link components, inline content links, etc.

+**When can IA help?**
+- Launching a new content page (or several) on VA.gov
+- Launching a new tool on VA.gov
+- Rewriting content and need to merge or remove an existing content
+- Looking to improve findability of an existing page or tool
+- Taking down a content page and/or tool
+- Changing the UX of navigational elements (i.e. top nav, left nav, breadcrumbs)
+- Redesigning or launching new core templates (i.e. hub pages, facility pages, office pages, etc)

 ## <a id="bestpractices"></a>Best Practices for IA on VA.gov